DIRECTIONS TO TRAILHEAD

 From the Springdale & Zion Canyon Visitor Center, continue another 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, make your first right turn and travel roughly another 0.3 miles towards The National Park Visitor Center.
+Once inside the park, make your first right turn and travel roughly another 0.3 miles towards the National Park Visitor Center.
 Make your first right turn for regular parking or make your first left turn for RV and trailer parking.
 Walk over to the Zion National Park Shuttle stop in front of the Zion National Park Visitor Center (Stop 1).
-Ride the shuttle to The Grotto (Stop 6).
+Ride the shuttle to the Grotto (Stop 6).
 Exit the shuttle and continue on to the Weeping Rock trailhead.

 From the Springdale & Zion Canyon Visitor Center continue 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) turn left.
-From there, travel another 3.4 miles up the Scenic Drive until you get to The Grotto shuttle stop on your right-hand side.
-If you park in The Grotto parking lot, expect to cross the road to the Angels Landing trailhead.
+Once you insidethe park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) turn left.
+From there, travel another 3.4 miles up the Scenic Drive until you get to the Grotto shuttle stop on your right-hand side.
+If you park in the Grotto parking lot, expect to cross the road to the Angels Landing trailhead.
 Crossing a small bridge, head right onto the trail.
 Parking can also be achieved on the left-hand side of the road in a small parking lot.

 Before you reach Scout’s Lookout, there is a set of 21 steep zig-zags that you’ll climb known as Walter’s Wiggles.

 Scout’s Lookout offers beautiful vistas from above the canyon.